JamDon2/ai-horde-bot/README.md

         -   {{amount}}: The amount of kudos formatted with the region `en-US`
         -   {{user_mention}}: The mention string for the sender
         -   {{message_url}}: A URL for the message that was reacted to
+-   `horde`: This contains the specific horde to be used.
+    -   `baseUrl`: The API endpoint for the horde.
 -   `defaultMessage`: Same as `message`, a fallback if no message is specified for the emoji.
 -   `useEmojiNames`: If enabled, the bot will use the emoji names instead of IDs for finding the emoji.
 -   `clientId`: The client ID of the bot.